Fife Lake Township, Michigan: Geography

 According to the United States Census Bureau, the township has a total area of 36.0 sqmi, of which 34.4 sqmi is land and 1.6 sqmi (4.34%) is water.

+Fife Lake Township forms the southeastern corner of Grand Traverse County.
+It shares boundaries with Kalkaska County, to the east, Missaukee County, to the southeast, and Wexford County, to the south.